aerys/minko/.devcontainer/README.md

-The recipe builds the image, maps your host UID, and mounts host config that exists (`~/.gitconfig` read-only, `~/.config/glab-cli`, `~/.config/gh`, `~/.claude`, `~/.claude.json`, opencode XDG dirs, the SSH agent socket, and the Docker socket).
+The recipe builds the image, maps your host UID, and mounts host config that exists (`~/.gitconfig` read-only, `~/.config/glab-cli`, `~/.config/gh`, `~/.claude`, `~/.claude.json`, opencode XDG dirs, the SSH agent socket, the Docker socket, and `~/.docker/config.json` read-only so in-container `script/build.sh` can pull the private `registry.aerys.in` images).
+The container always gets a recognisable `--name` (`<workspace-dir>-devcontainer`, with a numeric suffix when that name is already taken) so concurrent containers are identifiable in `docker ps`.

 ### IDE